 I am a Royal Society Dorothy Hodgkin Research Fellow at the Cognition and Brain Sciences Unit, School of Clinical Medicine, University of Cambridge.
-I was trained in computer science and psychology, and after several years as a software developer in the industry I moved back to university to pursue a PhD and a career in science.
+I was trained in computer science and psychology and worked as a software developer in the industry.
+I then moved back to university to pursue a PhD and a career in science.
 In my work, I am keen to understand basic neural mechanisms as well as apply scientific methods and knowledge to clinical use.
+My research is in the intersection of cognitive neuroscience and neuro-engineering, and I use multiple imaging modalities to understand brain function.

-I am interested in how we process information, choose the pieces of information that are relevant to us and discard the others.
-More broadly, I am interested in the brain systems that support cognitive control – a collection of cognitive functions such as attention, planning, reasoning and problem solving.
-I aim to understand the neural codes that underlie cognitive control and information processing in health and disease: how stages of processing are dynamically reflected in different types of neural signals, what happens to the neural system when it fails to appropriately process information, what factors influence these failures, and how we can improve the way we process information and solve problems.
+One aspect of my research focuses on the brain systems that support cognitive control – a collection of cognitive functions such as attention, planning, reasoning and problem solving.
+Important questions include how we implement a mental plan, allocate resources accordingly, and select the relevant information that we need.
+I aim to understand the organisation of these systems in individuals and the neural codes that underlie cognitive control in health and disease: how stages of processing are dynamically reflected in different types of neural signals, what happens to the neural system when it fails to appropriately process information, what factors influence these failures, and how we can improve the way we process information and solve problems.

-My work combines a variety of techniques such as neuroimaging (fMRI), electrocorticography (ECoG), behavioural and computational methods to investigate goal-directed, adaptive and flexible information processing.
-Beyond basic science questions, my translational work involves multi-modality functional mapping in patients with brain tumours before, during and after surgeries.
+My work combines a variety of techniques such as neuroimaging (fMRI), electrocorticography (ECoG), single-cell data, and behavioural and computational methods.
+The clinical branch of my work involves multi-modality functional mapping in patients with brain tumours before, during and after surgeries.